 - Grizzly Peak at Claremont/Fish Ranch Road - Be watchful of the cross-traffic.

-- Grizzly Peak at Marin - Marin Avenue is extremely steep, and cross-traffic may not stop.
+- Grizzly Peak at Marin - Marin Avenue is extremely steep, so cross-traffic often does not stop.

 - San Ramon Valley Blvd/Foothill Road Overpass - Extremely busy where this road crosses the 580 freeway; be aware of on and off ramps.

-- Calaveras Road stop sign at the 680 freeway off ramp - Watch for fast cars; they have the right-of-way and do not stop.
+- Paloma Way/Calaveras Road stop sign at the 680 freeway off ramp - Watch for fast cars; they have the right-of-way and do not stop.

 - Schaefer Ranch Road at Dublin Canyon Road - Fast cross-traffic, and you'll have to brake hard for the stop sign.